First time flying tips, including what to do at the airport and what to expect in flight.

 What Do You Need to Fly?

 If you are flying out of the country, make sure that you know exactly what the requirements are for what you’ll need to enter the country (ie: passport, Visa, etc).
-Domestically, you’ll need a REAL-ID compliant driver’s license or passport.
+Domestically, you’ll need a REAL-ID compliant driver’s license or passport (starting in October 2020).
 Children don’t need photo IDs if they are too young to have a driver’s license (unless leaving the country – then they need a passport).

 Understand what the airline’s requirements are for baggage.
 Typically, you can bring a personal item (like a diaper bag, briefcase, or purse) as well as a larger carry-on bag.
 Anything additional would need to be checked, possibly at an additional fee.
 You can sometimes save money on bags by paying for it at home in advance, rather than at the airport.